-What is the definition of Hudson Valley Style for you?
+What is your definition of Hudson Valley Style?

 – Hudson Valley Style, to me, is rustic and casual with refined elements.
 Because, at least in the Catskills, we’re surrounded by trees and mountains, there’s a strong emphasis on natural materials and letting the imperfections in those materials shine.
 But then there’s the influence from New York City, too, that adds a little polish to some of those rough edges.